Billericay: Middle Ages

 The town of Billericay was established in the 13th century in the Manor and Parish of Great Burstead.
 The Manor of Burgestede is first recorded in an Anglo-Saxon will of 975 AD.
-In the Domesday Book of 1086 two separate manors are recorded as Burghestada.
+In the Domesday Book of 1086, two separate manors are recorded as Burghestada.
 The name Great Burstead is first recorded in the early 13th century, but the division into Great and Little Burstead Manors had happened by the time of the Norman Conquest.

-The town of Billericay, first recorded as "Byllyrica" in 1291, is understood to have been founded in the 13th century by the Abbot of West Ham, head of the Cistercian community of Stratford Langthorne Abbey, twenty miles away on the Lower Lea, in what is now inner London.
+The town of Billericay, first recorded as Byllyrica in 1291, is understood to have been founded in the 13th century by the Abbot of West Ham, head of the Cistercian community of Stratford Langthorne Abbey, 20 mi away on the Lower Lea, in what is now inner London.
 The Abbey held the Manor of Great Burstead at the time.

 The town was established at the High Street.
-Like the abandoned Roman settlement just to the south, it benefitted from a prominent position on the high ground forming the watershed of the River Crouch and River Wid catchment areas.
-It was also on the crossroads (at Sun Corner) of the road from the Thames to Chelmsford (the modern B1007) and the road linking Hutton to Wickford (the A129); it is believed that the Crouch may have been navigable as far as Wickford at that time.
+Like the abandoned Roman settlement just to the south, it benefitted from a prominent position on the high ground forming the watershed on the catchment areas of the rivers Crouch and Wid.
+It was also on the crossroads (at Sun Corner) of the road from the Thames to Chelmsford (the modern B1007) and the A129 road linking Hutton to Wickford; it is believed that the Crouch may have been navigable as far as Wickford at that time.

 At this time, the parish church for Billericay was at St Mary Magdalene, Great Burstead.
-By the 14th century a chantry chapel had been built on the High Street in Billericay, which became a chapel of ease to Great Burstead following the Reformation, eventually becoming a parish church in 1844, also dedicated to St Mary Magdalen.
+By the 14th century, a chantry chapel had been built on the High Street, which became a chapel of ease to Great Burstead following the Reformation; it eventually became a parish church in 1844, also dedicated to St Mary Magdalen.